andreev-fn/message-queue/readme.md

 - ✅ **Message Prioritization** – High-priority messages are picked first.
 - ✅ **Retries & Backoff** – Failed messages are retried automatically.
-- ✅ **Long-polling** – Workers can efficiently wait until a message comes.
+- ✅ **Long-polling** – Consumers can efficiently wait until a message comes.

 ## 📦 When to Use